You know, I would love to tell you that back when I was a high school kid, my fashion sense sucked.

 Your colors should match.

-So, you see, it’s not that you can’t combine blue and red.
+You see, it’s not that you can’t combine blue and red.
 But please, for goodness’ sake, use tones that indicate some kind of coherence.
 I’d say, make them muted: a desaturated port wine kind of red for your trousers and jacket can work well with a dry, Greek-midsummer-sky-right-after-sunset kind of blue on your fitted v-neck sweater.

 Think elegantly-rugged vintage.
 Avoid shrill, screamy colors.
 You’re not a traffic light.